octalmage/timechainsaver/README.md

 open build/Release
 ```

-To update the specific NFT displayed from the collection you should open `index.html` then update
+To update the specific NFT displayed from the collection, open `index.html` then update the `seed` found on line `25`.

 License
 ------